2016 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the northeastern Pacific Ocean during 2016.
-No names were retired by the World Meteorological Association after the season, therefore this list is being used again in the 2022 season.
-This was the same list used in the 2010 season, except for the name Ivette, which replaced Isis, after further use of the latter was deemed inappropriate because it had become associated with the Islamic extremist militant group, also known as ISIS.
-Therefore, the name Ivette was used for the first time in 2016.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2016.
+This was the same list used in the 2010 season, except for the name Ivette, which replaced Isis, after further use of the latter was deemed inappropriate by the World Meteorological Organization (WMO) in 2015, as it had become associated with the Islamic extremist militant group, also known as ISIS.
+The name Ivette was used for the first time in 2016.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names slated for use are shown below, though only two were used during the season.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms, listed below, formed within the area in 2016.
+Also, named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all the storms in the 2016 Pacific hurricane season.
-It includes their duration (within the basin), names, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2016 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals (within the basin).
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2016 USD.
-Impacts in the Atlantic and western Pacific basins are excluded.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2016 USD.